 Although there are different variations of Amberen and Estroven available, they are essentially marketed to do the same thing – make you feel better and look great.

 Amberen contains 60 capsules per bottle and comes with a dose of 2 capsules per day.
 Estroven, on the other hand, has 28 caplets and you’re meant to take 1 caplet daily.

-In the sections below, you’ll see us analyze Amberen and Estroven ingredient profiles, to see if they can do what they claim and which is the better value for money.
+In the sections below, we’ll analyze Amberen and Estroven ingredient profiles to see if they can do what they claim and ultimately, which is the better value for money.

 Amberen vs Estroven – How do They Work?

 Amberen is a clinically tested supplement.
 Although it contains a few synthetic ingredients, Amberen is 100% estrogen-free, and also free of soy, stimulants, harmful chemicals, hormones or additives.
 It’s designed to support your body as you enter menopause.

 If you check its official website, you’ll see that Amberen comes in two different versions: Menopause Relief and Perimenopause relief.